RVCC-IDMX/ut-vi-stmnts-template/README.md

 The above npm command is equivalent to the following but is easier to type:

-`npx vitest tests/js-basic-01.test.js --globals --run --reporter verbose`
+`npx vitest tests/stmnts-01.test.js --globals --run --reporter verbose`

 as inside the package.json you see it is listed in the scripts:

-`"test:1": "vitest tests/js-basic-01.test.js --globals --run --reporter verbose"`
+`"test:1": "vitest tests/stmnts-01.test.js --globals --run --reporter verbose"`

-Since we have four files that need individual editing, we want to run individual testing as well.
+Repeat tha process for all of your test files.

 **NOTE:** As you are editing, don't forget to save the file before you try running the test or it won't be able to see the changes.

 ---

-So the above example tests the first file `tests/js-basic-01.test.js` and outputs the results to the console.
+So the above example tests the first file `tests/stmnts-01.test.js` and outputs the results to the console.

 If a test fails, vitest will identify it as failing and print one or more error messages, depending on the test expectations.